LordDashMe/wordpress-scaffolding/README.md

 - Add what ever wordpress version you want to use in ```/wordpress/```.

-  - You can check the current wordpress download releases here: https://wordpress.org/download/releases/
+  - You can check the current Wordpress download releases here: https://wordpress.org/download/releases/

 - <b>Optional:</b> If you are lazy to install wordpress on your own, you can follow the instruction below.

-  - To install specific wordpress version you can use the command below, but make sure you are in the root directory of you project:
+  - To install specific Wordpress version you can use the command below, but make sure you are in the root directory of you project:

     ```text
     php wordpress-scaffolding install <your-wordpress-version>